Why a Quorn mycoprotein Diet Won’t Leave You Hungry

 6. Builds muscle faster than whey protein

-A recent study has found the mycoprotein contained in Quorn® products has more than double the muscle building properties of traditional milk based proteins such as whey protein.
-Mycoprotein contains 11g of high quality protein per 100g which provides ample amounts of dietary protein to support not only the needs of everyday life but the requirements that come along with regular exercise.
+A recent study has found the Quorn mycoprotein contained in Quorn® products has more than double the muscle building properties of traditional milk based proteins such as whey protein.
+Quorn mycoprotein contains 11g of high quality protein per 100g which provides ample amounts of dietary protein to support not only the needs of everyday life but the requirements that come along with regular exercise.
 By eating a diet higher in protein it is also easier to reduce your appetite and feelings of hunger.
 This is due to your body being able to reduce the level of ghrelin, a hormone that stimulates the feeling of hunger.

 Start your nutritious journey